 Step 6: Adjust for heat or other factors

 If the cable is in a hot place (like an attic) or bundled with other cables, it gets hotter.
 Hot cables carry less electricity safely, so you may need a bigger size.
-Refer to the chart or calculator, or professional, for advice.
+Refer to the chart or calculator, or a professional, for advice.

 Step 7: Double-check the rules